alecsiuh/face-recognision/README.md

-# Face recognision based on gender
+# Binary classification based on gender